In this article:

 Cons:

-- Endpoint Resource Usage: Some user reports indicate that the Netskope client can be resource-intensive (high CPU/RAM usage) on older hardware when processing heavy file transfers or complex steering rules.
+• Endpoint resource usage: Some user reports indicate the client can be resource-intensive on older hardware during heavy file transfers or complex steering rules.

 Best Suited For: